- Health screenings will be required for all participants, guests, volunteers and partners to access all indoor events.

 - A designated Lost/Separated Children Reunion Spot will be located at the Information Booth.

 - All lost children, vulnerable adults and parents/guardians separated from their dependent can speak to any St. Jude Memphis Marathon Weekend staff member, volunteer or security person to be directed or taken to the Reunion Spot.

-Attach your number to the front of your shirt.
-Your number must be visible at the start, finish and all points on the course to prevent being disqualified or asked to leave.
-Please do not fold or cut your number.
+Attach your bib to the front of your shirt.
+Your number must be visible at the start, finish, and all points along the course to prevent you from being disqualified.

 - Unaltered and unmodified (do not fold or wrinkle)

-- Not covered (jackets, runner belts, water bottles, etc.)
+- Not covered (by jackets, runner belts, water bottles, etc.)

 Based on targeted marathon finish times, pacers will keep each group on the designated pace.
-Half marathoners are welcome to join a group as well.
+Half marathon and 10K participants are welcome to join a group as well.